You’re 28 weeks pregnant — and that means you’re officially in your third trimester.

 The problem is called Rhesus disease.
 It is quite rare now, as pregnant women are offered blood tests to screen for their blood type early in pregnancy.

 The anti-D injection is offered to Rh D negative women between 28 and 34 weeks of pregnancy.

 To find out more, be sure to read Rhesus Factor And Pregnancy: A Must Read If You Have Rh- Blood.

 It’s a good time to consider what you’ll need to take to hospital for your baby.

 It’s not too early to start packing your bag.
 Start with items you know you will need.

 Don’t worry too much about including everything right now.

 You’ll have time to add more things as you think of them.

 If you need daycare after baby is born, now is the time to finalise your choices.

-Your baby’s weight is about 1.2 kg and she is about 36-40 cm long – about the size of a cabbage.
+At 28 weeks pregnancy, your baby weighs about 1.2 kg and is about 36-40 cm long – about the size of a cabbage.